Expand description

 - fallible_

-lend - Use lifetime
+lend - Uses lifetime

-'lendwithin type$Tto create animpl for<'lend> FallibleLending<'lend, Lend = $T>.
-Uses a bug in the borrow checker which allows dyn objects to implement impossible traits. - for_
+'lendwithin type$Tto create animpl for<'lend> FallibleLending<'lend, Lend = $T>. - for_

 - Syntax sugar for iterating over a

-Lender. - hrc
+Lender. - lend

-- Use lifetime
+- Uses lifetime

-'lendwithin type$Tto create animpl for<'lend> Lending<'lend, Lend = $T>.
-Uses a bug in the borrow checker which allows dyn objects to implement impossible traits.
+'lendwithin type$Tto create animpl for<'lend> Lending<'lend, Lend = $T>. - unsafe_

 Structs§